lostjared/CppExamples/README.md

 I am planning on doing a few videos where I show how you can create a few fun example projects with C++.
 The source code for these projects will be uploaded here.

+To compile these proejcts you will need GCC, Autoconf, Automake, Libtool

+For the OpenCV examples you will need:

+OpenCV (on debian package named: libopencv-dev)

 # Example01 - Fun Hello World

 This is a program that instead of just printing out Hello World, it prints out its own source code.